Chapter 4 The Elmore Farm and the Changing World

 On Mabel’s first visit to the farm Russel took here out to a clear spot of ground and pointed out the property line limits.
 To the south the property stretched 1 1/5 miles to the crest of a distant ridge.
 To the West the property extended an unbroken mile.
 To the North and the East the property stretched a full mile to where vision was obscured by a hilltop.
 (There was not a tree in sight.)
 It was a dramatic improvement in the eyes of a farmer.
 The farm was not so wonderful in the kids’ eyes.
 Everywhere there was wheat.
 The wonderful Sandhills playground they had enjoyed was only a memory.
 Still, the numerous farm buildings offered lots of opportunity for exploration.

 The new farm caused Russel a great deal of worry.
 In order to purchase suitable farming equipment for a farm of this size he was forced to go into debt far more deeply than he had ever envisioned, even more deeply than he thought possible.
 However Mr. Sneed was reassuring.
 He told Russel and Mabel to list all their present assets and borrow against them.
 It was a surprise to learn that money could be borrowed that way.
 Would the crops fail?
 There was no pasture for a milk cow or for raising steers.
-Water supply, from a deep well, was not dependable so a garden so a garden was not possible.
-All food would cost money.
+Water supply, from a deep well, was not dependable.
+It took a good wind for the windmill to lift water from a deep well.

 The move was accomplished with the resources at hand.
 Everything was loaded onto the farm trucks.
 The farmers were very resourceful in loading things like heavy farm equipment without special apparatus.
 With the final load of furniture and miscellaneous possessions, Dick rode in a corner of the truck bed holding his favorite kitten.
 All the land surrounding the buildings was cropland.
 The only pasture for cows was well over a mile distant.
 It wasn’t long after this that the Deatons, on the farm just to the south of Elmore’s, had a pony stray onto the highway.
-A truck hit the pony, and the ensuing lawsuit convinced Russel that he could buy beef cheaper.
+A truck hit the pony, and the ensuing lawsuit convinced Russel that it was smart to buy beef rather than worry about livestock.

 An introduction to the Elmore farm